-In addition, we will need to collect statements from you and the people close to you regarding your medical condition before and after your treatments.
-This will not only help us piece together a more accurate and detailed timeline of events, but it can provide us with descriptions of what your life is like after suffering malpractice at the hands of your doctor.
+In addition, we need to collect statements from you and people close to you regarding your medical condition before and after treatment.
+This will not only help us piece together a more accurate and detailed timeline of events, but it can provide us with descriptions of what your life is like after suffering malpractice at your doctor’s hands.
 You should explain what kind of pain you are in and any activities you can no longer perform because of your treatments.

-It is critical that, if you have not done so already, you see a different doctor and get another medical evaluation.
+If you have not done so already, it is critical that you see a different doctor and get another medical evaluation.
 A second doctor will determine the true extent of your injuries and provide insight into how they were caused.
-A new doctor can also act as an expert witness and testify in court about your injuries and state whether or not they believe medical malpractice is responsible.
+A new doctor can also act as an expert witness, testify in court about your injuries, and state whether they believe medical malpractice is responsible.

 We will also need some proof of your damages.
-If you can no longer work, we can use old pay stubs to prove how much money you were earning before you were injured so we can claim lost wages as part of your damages.
-We will absolutely need any medical bills you have from seeking treatment for your injuries. the cost of your medical expenses will also be factored into your damages.
+If you can no longer work, we can use old pay stubs to prove how much money you earned before you were injured so we can claim lost wages as part of your damages.
+We will need any medical bills you have from seeking treatment for your injuries.
+The cost of your medical expenses will also be factored into your damages.
 Any documentation that shows some monetary loss or expense will be extremely helpful.